chenglulu1127/CarND-Vehicle-Detection/writeup_lulu.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters to extract HOG parameters.
 Whenever I use 'ALL' for hog_channel, it keeps giving "Memory Error".
 I spent a lot of time trying to make it work through, but it seems that the data is too big for the scaler to work (in memory calculation).
-Thus I decided to get the lowest accuracy by tuning other parameters.
+Thus I decided to get the highest accuracy by tuning other parameters.
 The parameters I tuned in the end is: color_space = 'LUV', orient = 8, pix_per_cell = 8, cell_per_block = 2, hog_channel = 0.
 For color hist features and bin spatial features, the parameter I set is: spatial_size = (16, 16), hist_bins = 32.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).